Gonzalez & Waddington – Attorneys at Law

 by Michael Waddington

 This book is not a legal treatise or technical course in trial advocacy.
-Rather, it is a compilation of closing arguments delivered in actual criminal trials.
+Rather, it is a compilation of closing arguments delivered in criminal trials.
 Some of the closing arguments in this book have been edited for length and clarity.
 Closing arguments are speeches, not term papers.
 They are read like poems or lines of a play.
-Therefore, I broke the arguments down by phrase, instead of by paragraph, to mimic the way an oral argument is delivered.
+Therefore, I broke the arguments down into phrases instead of paragraphs to mimic the way an oral argument is delivered.

 Praise for Kick-Ass Closings